-How Does the Georgia DUI Law Apply to Your Case?
+How Do Georgia DUI Laws Apply to Your Case?

 Questions about how Georgia DUI Laws apply to your case are the most common questions we receive at our office.
 In fact, we have an entire Georgia DUI Information Blog devoted to answering those questions.
 Our office is devoted to the defense of people charged with DUI in Georgia.
 As a former Georgia Prosecutor, Richard Lawson puts more than 25 years' experience helping people win DUI cases throughout all of Georgia, North Georgia, Atlanta, and Metro Atlanta.
 We have 8 office locations located throughout Georgia to conveniently serve you.
 The first and foremost thing to do is to have your Georgia DUI lawyer file your 30 day letter with the Georgia Department of Drivers Services.

 30 Day Warning!!!

 The most important law that applies to your Georgia DUI case is the need to send a 30 day letter in your case.
 You only have 30 days from the date of your arrest to have your Georgia DUI Attorney send a request for an ALS Hearing or to install an ignition interlock device on your vehicle.
 Otherwise, you can lose your drivers license or privilege to drive in Georgia suspended for up to one year.
 Many other States will also honor a Georgia Administrative License Suspension.
 So, time is of the essence.

 Overview of Georgia DUI Laws